EbukaPeter55/React-Nanodegree-Myreads-project/README.md

 # MyReads Project

-This is the starter template for the final assessment project for Udacity's React Fundamentals course.
-The goal of this template is to save you time by providing a static example of the CSS and HTML markup that may be used, but without any of the React code that is needed to complete the project.
-If you choose to start with this template, your job will be to add interactivity to the app by refactoring the static code in this template.

-Of course, you are free to start this project from scratch if you wish!
-Just be sure to use [Create React App](https://github.com/facebookincubator/create-react-app) to bootstrap the project.
+This is the final assessment project for Udacity's React fundamentals course.
+I was provided witht the HTML, CSS and a backend API.
+I was meant to add the React code and interativity, to ensure books are properly displayed on a shelf, books can be moved from one shelf to another.
+Lastly, a search can be done for books that matches the query entered by users.

+For the movement of books, I was stucked for days, and couldn't get help from the chat room, but I later got a hint on how to go about it from @debjanipaul's Github repo: https://github.com/debjanipaul/myReads

+Ebuka Peter

 ## TL;DR